Techno Gadget World

 At 146g/5.15oz, it's by no means the lightest handset out there - but the Sony Xperia Z exudes a heftiness that belies a quality device.
 It's on a par with Apple's offering when it comes to the thickness.

-The front of the Sony Xperia Z is minimalist - showing off only a Sony logo and front-facing camera.
+Sony Xperia Z is minimalist - showing off only a Sony logo and front-facing camera.
 The rear is a little busier, with various tech info printed on it, plus the Sony Xperia logo, an NFC badge, camera light and the all-important lens.
 That back is stuck fast - as is becoming the custom, you'll have no luck if you want to remove the battery.The ports are spread out with the headphone jack up top, the SIM slot and volume rocker on the right - either side of a silver standby button - while both the microSD and charging ports are on the left, alongside contacts for accessories.
 A watertight port covers each.

 Turn it on, and you're not disappointed.
 Coming from the blackness, the 5-inch screen springs into life.
 Whether or not you'll like it is down to personal choice.